 In general, it takes at least 5 reads to get a sense of where your Industry Score is landing.
 Remember, however, that most contests have multiple reads.
 For example, WeScreenplay reads scripts up to 5 times and the Nicholl fellowship reads scripts up to 8 times.
 So five reads could just be one or two contest entries depending on the contest.

 If your Industry Score™ is less than 100, it simply means the screenplay doesn’t have enough evaluations to determine a strong confidence of quality.

 What makes a good Industry Score™ is relative, because it depends on your personal goals as a writer, and it depends on the scores of other similar projects (which share the same genre and/or format).
-However, it is worth noting that over 50% of all projects have an Industry Score that is below 150 and scripts with a score of 300 and above frequently earn a spot on The Red List and Coverfly recommends these scripts on The Red List to industry executives as STRONGLY CONSIDER.
+However, it is worth noting that scripts with an Industry Score of 350 and above frequently earn spots on The Red List and Coverfly recommends these scripts on The Red List to industry executives as STRONGLY CONSIDER.
 Very few projects earn a score higher than 500 and are referred to industry executives as HIGHLY RECOMMENDED projects.

 Take a look at this chart of Coverfly-qualifying competitions.

 Finally, we don't encourage writers to enter contest just to increase their Industry Score™.
 Enter the contests you otherwise would and use your Industry Score™ as an extra to gain exposure on your script.